Ticks in Cats - Not Only Unpleasant for Cats, But Also Carry Diseases

 How can I remove ticks from cats?

-First the good news: in general, cats that are constantly grooming are less frequently infested with ticks than dogs, so the cat’s fur is usually too restless for ticks.
-Nevertheless, a tick can successfully attach itself.
-If a tick is discovered during a fur check after it has been outside, proceed cautiously.
+In general, cats that are constantly grooming are less frequently infested with ticks than dogs, so the cat’s fur isn’t as attractive for ticks.
+Nevertheless, a tick can still attach itself.
+If a tick is found during a fur check after it has been outside, proceed cautiously.

 Never use a finger or fingernail to grab the tick.
-In so doing, you could accidentally squash the tick and push bacteria into the cat’s body.
+You could accidentally squash the tick and push bacteria into the cat’s body.
 Only use tweezers, or even better, tick tweezers or a tick hook.
-You can find these tools at a pet shop or pharmacy.
+You can find these tools at Maxi Zoo.

 How it’s done: proper tick removal

-- Absolutely avoid “household products” like oil or nail polish to pre-treat the tick.
-If the parasite senses suffocation it “vomits” saliva or the contents of its stomach into the wound and thus the body of the cat.
+- Avoid “household products” like oil or nail polish to pre-treat the tick.
+If the parasite senses suffocation it “vomits” saliva or the contents of its stomach into the wound and the body of the cat.

 - Spread out the skin around the tick with your fingers.